- Written by Dr.Mehmet Demircioglu

 More treatment is not always better in the first week.
 A bruise is the body clearing blood pigment.
 Creams, alcohol, strong antiseptic, heat, rough massage, or random internet remedies can create irritation without making the bruise clear faster.

-Does travel make bruising look worse?
+Travel can make bruising look worse

 If you are flying soon, focus on practical safety.
 Keep the scalp protected, avoid bumping the recipient area, follow medicine instructions, and do not hide symptoms because you want to board a flight.
 Flying after a hair transplant becomes more sensitive when swelling, timing, and travel overlap.

-For international travel, this is also where follow-up after surgery becomes important.
+For international travel, this is also where follow up after surgery becomes important.
 After you leave Istanbul, the clinic needs a clear way to review photos.
-Bruising is often a photo-review question, but the clinic needs enough detail to decide whether you can continue travel or need examination.
+Bruising is often a photo review question, but the clinic needs enough detail to decide whether you can continue travel or need examination.

 Bruising is color under the skin.
 Bleeding is fresh blood coming out.
 Infection is suggested by worsening heat, pain, spreading redness, pus, bad smell, or fever.
 Necrosis is a much rarer concern where tissue looks dead, black, gray, wet, open, or structurally damaged.

 A bruise that is flat, fading, and not painful is judged differently from wet black tissue, pus, or active bleeding.
-Color alone is not enough; the behavior of the area matters.
+Color alone is not enough.
+The behavior of the area matters.

 A hair transplant is a medical procedure, not only a cosmetic appointment.
 Bruising can be part of recovery, but changing symptoms need direct guidance rather than guesswork.